marbiouk/dsdtools/README.md

 * Physical Data
   * Tools working with physical oceanographic and geological data.
+    * CTD_Data
       * **CTD_Profile_Plot.R** - Plot CTD profiles rapidly from a series of CTD files.
 This has been written specifically for SEA-BIRD systems, and uses CNV files as input.
        * **CTD_Transect_Plot.R** - Plot CTD transects rapidly from a series of CTD files.
 This has been written specifically for SEA-BIRD systems, and uses CNV files as input.

 * Deep-sea SDM Tools